Knowledge Hub

 Juniors work on assigned tasks; mid-level professionals take ownership and guide decisions.

-Can I move between roles?
+Can a professional move between roles?

 Yes.
 Consulting → architecture, business analysis → data, development → architecture are common.